This post was last updated on November 4th, 2020 at 05:06 pm

 An average human being experiences some of these emotions on a daily basis.
 And some of the best headlines tap into these feelings.

-What if I said you could market your business easily under 1 week and make money, will I have your attention?
+What if I told you you could market your business easily under 1 week and make money, will I have your attention?

-What is told you there was an easier of selling anything to anyone, would you be interested?
+What is told you there was a 2-step formula to selling anything to anyone, would you be interested?

 Below the headline is the ad text: here, you need two things